+What is Light Rail?

-- 1. "Light rail" is a term used to describe an urban rail transportation system that uses electrically powered, rail guided vehicles.
-To allow greater flexibility in integrating systems into the urban environment, light rail systems generally use lighter equipment operating at slower speeds than a mainline railway or heavy use metro/urban railway. - 2.
-Tramways are a form of light rail system intended for local passenger movement that have a significant element of the system operating in a highway environment or other public space which may in places be segregated from other vehicular traffic.
-Newer systems usually include private rights of way and a variety of operating environments, including street, segregated and off street. - 3.
-Off street environments can sometimes include characteristics common with mainline rail or heavy use metro/urban railways, such as similar track forms and significant structures such as viaducts and tunnels.
-This can often be the case where a new tramway takes advantage of a previously abandoned rail route. - 4.
-Fundamentally, many of the risks that the tramway sector manage are similar to those of mainline rail or heavy use metro/urban railways.
-There are however several notable differences between tramways and mainline rail or heavy use metro/urban railway that introduce particular hazards - 5.
-The most significant difference is the principle of operation.
-Unlike mainline rail or heavy use metro/urban railway where train movements are regulated by signals that provide the driver with permission to proceed to the next signal, trams are driven on 'line of sight' in a manner similar to road vehicles.
+1. "Light rail" is a term used to describe an urban rail transportation system that generally uses electrically powered, rail guided vehicles.
+To allow greater flexibility in integrating systems into the urban environment, light rail systems generally use lighter equipment operating at slower speeds than a mainline railway or heavy use metro/urban railway.

+2. Tramways are a form of light rail system intended for local passenger movement that have a significant element of the system operating in a highway environment or other public space that may in places be segregated from other vehicular traffic.
+Newer systems usually include private rights of way and a variety of operating environments, including street, segregated and off street.

+3. Off street environments can sometimes include characteristics common with mainline rail or heavy use metro/urban railways, such as similar track forms and significant structures such as viaducts and tunnels.
+This can often be the case where a new tramway takes advantage of a previously abandoned rail route.

+4. Fundamentally, many of the risks that the tramway sector manage are similar to those of mainline rail or heavy use metro/urban railways.
+There are however several notable differences that introduce particular hazards.

+5. The most significant difference is the principle of operation.
+Unlike mainline rail or heavy use metro/urban railway where train movements are regulated by signalling systems that provide the driver with permission to proceed as far as the system can be assured the track is clear, trams are driven on 'line of sight' in a manner similar to road vehicles.
 This offers greater operational flexibility allowing, for example, trams to travel closer together but within the stopping capability of the vehicle.
 Tram drivers are required to operate the tram at a speed that allows them to stop the tram in a distance that they can see to be clear ahead.
 This is the same principle of operation that road vehicle drivers apply and allows trams to operate in close proximity to pedestrians and road vehicles.
+Conflict points, such as intersections between tramways, roadways and footpaths are designed and operated on highway principles.

+2019 03 29 - SRC-14 - Tram Strategy.docx

+Office of Rail and Road | April 2019 | Tramways

-Conflict points, such as intersections between tramway and roadways and footpaths are designed and operated on highway principles. - 6.
-Tramway design takes account of these factors through specific requirements.
-A significant difference to 'traditional' rail vehicles is the tram's capability to stop in a significantly shorter distance.
+6. Tramway design takes account of these factors through specific requirements.
+A significant difference to 'traditional' rail vehicles is the tram's capability to stop in a significantly shorter distance by the use of electromagnetic track brakes.
 Trams are also lighter, have improved visibility, and 'pedestrian friendly' design features.

+7. This chapter focuses on our strategy for regulating Great Britain's modern tramways, and complements our topic specific chapters that are relevant across the rail sector.
+It identifies the significant characteristic of tramway operation that create specific risks that are either not relevant to mainline rail or heavy use metro/urban railways, or that we consider to be a high priority for the tramway sector.

+8. We will review this strategy once the output of the sector's review of operational risk is available, this being implemented as part of its development of a new safety risk model.
+We will also review the strategy once the learning from the trial tram-train service between Sheffield and Rotherham has been published and evaluated.

+9. This chapter is not intended to apply directly to the GB heritage tramway systems, though in regulating these systems we would draw on the principles in this chapter in a proportionate manner.